Student Handbook

 Minor Infractions

+This is our in-house school tracking form used as a classroom management tool and form of communication and between the teachers and parents.
 Teachers will set up classroom rules and consequences that will be posted in the classroom.
 Teachers will handle minor infractions individually.

+After four MIRs, there will be administrative review which could possibly result in Saturday Support, In School Support (ISS), or other consequences.
 After the parent signs the MIR, the student will return the pink copy to the referring teacher.
-The parent will receive the Gold copy for record keeping.
+The parent will keep the Gold copy for record keeping.
+Faculty and staff members are expected to use professional judgment in determining which behaviors are considered minor infractions and major infractions.

 Major Infractions

-Students will be sent to the principal or assistant principal for MAJOR INFRACTIONS.
+State form that is tracked through JCampus.
 Students with major infractions may be excluded from participating in school sponsored events as well as extra-curricular activities.

 Drug Detection